PlatONnetwork/proof_of_custody/README.md

 5. Legendre PRF (100%)

 ## Performance
-1. the total time for (1-3) case is less than 0.5s.
+1. the total time for 3-1 case is less than 0.5s in LAN.